Parents tote toddlers to D.C. to press for expanded child tax credit, child care funds

 “There are many of our members who have proposed innovative solutions — one is rural child care.
 Home-based child care, that’s an issue I’ve worked with many of my colleagues on the Education and Workforce Committee,” Stefanik, of New York, said.
 “But the economy, the border, crime, these issues, these crises caused by Joe Biden, they impact every family.”

-The post Parents tote toddlers to D.C. to press for expanded child tax credit, child care funds appeared first on Rhode Island Current.
+The post Parents tote toddlers to D.C. to press for expanded child tax credit, child care funds appeared first on SC Daily Gazette.